semaeryilmaz99/odin-library/README.md

 # Lesson Learned

 - Using constructor function to create objects
-- Using and styling <dialog> the first time.
+- Using and styling dialog element the first time.
 It's awesome!